-Queens purchased from far away locations, typically from southern state, do not survive well in the cool damp Northwest.
-To avoid this yearly high hive loss and cost, Northwest Queens has stepped up to offer the following:
+Queens purchased from far away locations, typically from southern state, do not survive well in the cool damp Pacific Northwest.
+To avoid this yearly high hive loss and associated costs, Northwest Queens has stepped up to offer the following:

-3. Improvements in the hive design will be made to address unique climate factors as well as creating a more hostile environment for their enemies.
-This will include methods to reduce the moisture within the hive as well as ways to minimize the residual poison that can enter the hive from the wax in the purchased comb starter foundation used in the frames.
+3. Improvements in the hive design have been and will continue to be made to address unique climate factors as well as creating a more hostile environment for their enemies.
+This will include methods to reduce the moisture in unwanted areas with the hive.
+No wax foundation is ever purchased due to the chemical contamination.
+I have the machines to make my own which I use for comb honey.
+Plastic frames get a generous coating from my capping wax.

-Over the many years of queen distribution we are building a team of beekeepers with similar views as our.
+Over the many years of queen distribution, we are building a team of beekeepers with similar views as ours.
 Their input helps greatly in the selection process.
-If you have common goals aligned with what we are doing, now is the time to become part of this effort.
-This is the plan, and many more years of hard work are required to reach it.
+If you have common goals aligned with what we are doing, now is the time share ideas on how we can all work together.
+Working together we can do amazing things.

 I hope you will want to be part of this,